lawena/lawena.github.io/faq.md

 It is possible that the P bind is lost due to own scripts or demos (since they record all commands you use).
 So please rebind the key using the console by typing ``bind p startrecording`` and it should work fine.

+### How to create a symlink for recording

+You should
+1. Go to tf dir
+2. Open powershell as administrator
+3. Type cmd
+4. Enter mklink /D Lawena X:\Path\To\Target\Folder
+It will create a link under tf dir called "Lawena".
+Folder should have a shortcut icon

+or if you use http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html you can right-click X:\Path\To\Target\Folder (target) folder and select "Pick Link Source" and then go to tf dir and right-click to select "Drop As..." -> "Symbolic Link"

 ### TF2 is crashing when it's run from the tool!
 What can I do?

 Try the following until it's fixed: